 Kennedy name carries weight in Connecticut race

-Though Kennedy insists he's looking no further than the open seat he's running for in the state where he's lived for 30 years, his name has been floated for numerous political offices over the years, both here and in the family's home state of Massachusetts.
-In 2012, he was mentioned as a possible candidate for then-U.S. Sen. John Kerry's seat after he was tapped to be Secretary of State.
+Though Kennedy insists he’s looking no further than the open seat he’s running for in the state where he’s lived for 30 years, his name has been floated for numerous political offices over the years, both here and in the family’s home state of Massachusetts.
+In 2012, Kennedy was mentioned as a possible candidate for then-U.S. Sen. John Kerry’s seat from Massachusetts after he was chosen to be Secretary of State.

 “I think being a state senator is an important job,” said Kennedy, who has lived with his wife Kiki and two children in the shoreline community of Branford for about 20 years.
 “To me, being the people’s representative in Hartford is a huge responsibility.”

-Even Kennedy seems surprised by the support he's received in the 12th Senate District, where five of six small towns are currently run by Republican leaders.
+Even Kennedy seems surprised by the support he’s received in the 12th Senate District, where five of six small towns are currently run by Republicans.

 More than 50 interns last summer signed up to volunteer for his campaign.
 More than 60 supporters have opened up their homes to host “house parties,” inviting friends, family and neighbors to meet the candidate.
 Three of the parties were held by members of a group calling itself “Republicans for Kennedy.”